 Teen Leaders Club is a National Club that gives teens, grades 6+, an opportunity to gain real-life, hands-on leadership experience through Volunteer Opportunities and Trainings at the Y, Planning and Executing Events (Breakfast wiht Santa, Rock Wall Challenge, Easter Egg Hunt, Youth Triathlon, Daddy Daughter Dance, and more), Weekend Leadership Retreats (e.g. YMCA Camp Willson), Youth and Government Retreat at the Columbus Statehouse, Counselor in Training Program this summer, etc...and weekly Teen Led Club meetings (Thursdays at 6pm at the Delaware YMCA).

-Come to our Meetings every Thursday at 6pm (meetings resume after Summer 2016 on September 10th) in the Community Room at the Delaware YMCA.
+Come to our Meetings every Thursday at 6pm (meetings resume after Summer 2017 on September 7th) in the National Guard at the Delaware YMCA.
 For more information contact Roger Hanafin at 740-203-3051 or email@example.com.
 New members are always welcome.

 Club Meetings are free to the public.
 You do not need to be a member of the YMCA to participate.